The Insolvency Review: France

 The company, therefore, requested and obtained the opening of safeguard proceedings by judgement of the Commercial Court of Lille rendered on 29 January 2021.
 Flunch then disclosed a list of 57 restaurants to be sold, directly threatening 1,244 jobs.
 After the employees protested against the redundancy plan, Flunch improved the terms of the plan.
 Of the 57 restaurants that the management had announced it wanted to sell, between seven and 12 could be taken over by Flunch employees or franchisees, and between 10 and 15 by other fast-food chains.
 The exact number of restaurants to be taken over or permanently closed is expected to be approved at a forthcoming hearing before the Commercial Court on 15 September 2021.

 We are not aware of any significant secondary proceedings for foreign-registered companies commenced in France during the past 12 months.

 To date, the measures taken by the French government and the EU authorities to protect companies from the consequences of the covid-19 crisis have helped avoid mass bankruptcies.
-Nevertheless, it is likely that the second half of 2020 will see a significant increase in the number of insolvency proceedings opened in France, if only because of a catch-up effect owing to a delay of many insolvency filings during the first semester.
+Nevertheless, it is likely that the second half of 2021 will see a significant increase in the number of insolvency proceedings opened in France.
 In some pessimistic scenarios, France could be confronted in the coming months by an unprecedented wave of companies' failures.
 However, there are some encouraging signals that the recovery of the French economy may be more dynamic than expected, and there are reasons to hope that most companies will be able to overcome their current difficulties, with or without the help of restructuring tools provided by French law.